LemonSync/NB-Scraper/readme.md

 ## 📄 License

-This project is licensed under the The UnlicenseLicense - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Unlicense – see the [LICENSE](LICENSE) file for details.

 ## Resource

-**NB Scraper is desaign to work for easy to use**
+This project is designed to be easy to use.

 ## 🔗 Links
 - [npm Package](https://www.npmjs.com/package/nb-scraper)